LEGO/assume-aws-sso-role/README.md

 `-b`: Open AWS console for the account after succesful retrieval of credentials.

+`-c`: Clear cache.
+Deletes all files in ${credentials_path}

 `-d`: The AWS session duration in seconds.
 The default is 3600 (1 hour).

 `-e`: The region to use.
 If this is supplied then it overrides any region supplied in the AWS config file (see below).

+`-f`: Force fetching new credentials regardless of non-expired cached credentials.

 `-j`: Output temporary credentials in JSON format.
 This is the default action.